htcondor/htcondor/docs/version-history/stable-release-series-90.rst

   not be used by the curl plugin when doing HTTPS transfers with a bearer token.
   It can now be accessed by replacing "_" with "." in the URL scheme.
   :jira:`1011`

-- Fixed a bug, introduced earlier in an 9.0 LTS version, where in very rare cases, a schedd would not appear in the collector when it started up, but would appear an hour later.
-  :jira:`931`

 - Fixed several unlikely bugs when parsing the time strings in ClassAds.
   :jira:`998`